TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Superconductivity/00 - Basic Properties of Superconductors.md

 Superconductor and perfect conductors both react to an external magnetic field by expelling it via dissipationless eddy currents at a surface layer.
 However, in a perfect conductor, if the magnetic field is applied before cooling below $T_C$, the magnetic flux remains trapped inside the material.
 So it will expel the magnetic field only if it is applied after cooling below $T_C$.
 In contrast, a superconductor will expel the magnetic field regardless of whether it was applied before or after cooling below $T_C$.
 The only limit is given by the critical magnetic field ($H_C$), above which superconductivity is destroyed, and the material reverts to its normal state.
+Diamagnetism is perfect only for bulk superconductors, since the magnetic field can penetrate a thin surface layer of thickness called the London penetration depth ($\lambda$), which is typically on the order of tens to hundreds of nanometers.
+A way to
 ## References